 C. Once race begins, any driver that is involved in a caution after original green flag start or restart will go to the tail of the field.
 ANY car that is involved in a caution will restart at tail of the field.

 D. Restarts after one (1) lap is completed, there restarts will be single car Delaware restarts in all events.
 All lap cars will go to tail of the field in all cautions ahead of the caution cars.
 The second place car will have lane choice.

 E. Red Flag: All cars stop.
 ONLY cars permitted to enter pit area during red flag period are those cars involved in the red.
 Cars not involved in red and do not enter pit area will be penalized one (1) lap and will push the field.
 No pit crews/team members will be allowed on track while red is displayed and no working on car while red is displayed.
 Violation will result in disqualification from the event.
 Team will receive last place money and last place points for the event.

 F. ALL cautions will be a minimum of 2 laps.
 Any driver who enters pits and rejoins the event will push the field.

-G. ANY driver that brings out an INTENTIONAL caution in Any event will be sent to tail of the field and be penalized one (1) lap.
+G. ANY driver that brings out an INTENTIONAL caution in Any event will be sent to tail of the field.
 Any driver who exits car under caution without the permission of series, track or emergency personnel will be disqualified and fined $100.
-Fine goes towards ULMS Racing Series point fund.
+Fine and purse winnings goes towards ULMS Racing Series point fund.

 H. NO racing back to the flag under caution at any time.